Preparing For Back to School with Type 1 Diabetes

 - Glucagon pen – Zegalogue®: Also a premixed glucagon, available as an easy-to-use auto-inject device.
 It is also available in a prefilled syringe (PFS).

-This educational content on Back to School is made possible with support from Lilly Diabetes (Baqsimi) and editorial control rests solely on Beyond Type 1.
+Editor’s Note: This educational content on Back to School is made possible with support from Lilly Diabetes (Baqsimi), an active partner of Beyond Type 1 at the time of publication.
+Editorial control rests solely on Beyond Type 1.